Child Nutrition hybrid and distance learning meal options

 Ways to receive meals

-- Students or parents/guardians can pick up hybrid or full distance learning meals at one of the five district high schools.
+- Students or parents/guardians can pick up distance learning meals at one of the five district high schools.
 View the schools assigned to each high school page for details on that.

 - Meals will be picked up from the lobby or vestibule of the high school.
 Please follow the face covering guidelines when entering the building.
 You'll need to provide staff with your students name(s) for meal pick up.

 - You may be asked to show proof of enrollment for your student(s).
 A letterhead, report card, student ID, or other district generated document will all work.

 - Note: As of Jan.
 4, pre-ordering is not required for full distance learners, but still needed for hybrid learners.

 Process for to-go meals

 Step-by-step online ordering instructions video

 Last Modified on March 30, 2021